adexRepo/web-work-assessment/README.md

 # Task College - SI CEPAT
 [About-Work-Assessment]
-Actually, my teacher suggests we use MVC, because do not have time a lot to learn MVC, but I am just curious!!.
+Actually, my teacher no suggests we use MVC, because do not have time a lot to learn MVC, but I am just curious!!.
 I think this is good for reference PHP MVC template.
 OPEN SOURCE!
 FOR FREE!
 # Run Simply